dotnet/EntityFramework.Docs/entity-framework/core/modeling/constructors.md

 ---
 # Entity types with constructors

-> [!NOTE]
-> This feature is new in EF Core 2.1.

-Starting with EF Core 2.1, it is now possible to define a constructor with parameters and have EF Core call this constructor when creating an instance of the entity.
+It's possible to define a constructor with parameters and have EF Core call this constructor when creating an instance of the entity.
 The constructor parameters can be bound to mapped properties, or to various kinds of services to facilitate behaviors like lazy-loading.

 > [!NOTE]
-> As of EF Core 2.1, all constructor binding is by convention.
+> Currently, all constructor binding is by convention.
 Configuration of specific constructors to use is planned for a future release.

 ## Binding to mapped properties